 Time Out says

-Struggling hotelier Drac’s back (once again voiced by Adam Sandler, infinitely more bearable off-camera).
-He suffers mightily: His daughter, Mavis (Selena Gomez), has gone and married Jonathan (Andy Samberg), a shaggy-haired dude from California—a real stake in the heart.
-But the sight of his baby grandson, Dennis, makes the Count’s undead spirit soar, as does the possibility that the boy might one day sprout fangs.
-The movie follows a bunch of bad grandparenting, intended to trigger a fear response in Dennis so his true inhuman self can emerge.
+Struggling hotelier Drac is back (once again voiced by Adam Sandler, infinitely more bearable off-camera).
+He’s suffering mightily: his daughter Mavis (Selena Gomez), has gone and married mere mortal Jonathan (Andy Samberg), a shaggy-haired dude from California – it’s a real stake in the heart.
+But the sight of his baby grandson Dennis makes the Count’s undead spirit soar, as does the possibility that the boy might one day sprout fangs.